Brenda-AIbyML/Accounting/README.md

 Step 1: RUN > pip install -r requirements.txt

-Step 2: echo all keys in the os environment
+Step 2: echo all keys in the os environment (copy #"..." in .env) on teminal > (push return, if no error come out, it is ok)
->  echo "export OPENAI_API_KEY='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'" >> ~/.zsh
-source ~/.zsh

 Step 3: RUN > python3 -m streamlit run HR_AI_Assitant.py